talwat/lowfi/README.md

 ## Why?

-I really hate modern music platforms, and I wanted a small, "suckless" app that would literally just play lofi without video so I could use it whenever.
+I really hate modern music platforms, and I wanted a small, "suckless" app that would just play random lofi without video.

-I also wanted it to be fairly resiliant to inconsistent networks, so it buffers 5 whole songs at a time instead of parts of the same song.
+It was also designed to be fairly resiliant to inconsistent networks, and as such it buffers 5 whole songs at a time instead of parts of the same song.

 Although, lowfi is yet to be properly tested in difficult conditions, so don't rely on it too much until I do that.
 See [Scraping](#scraping) if